This resource defines a learning object (LO), highlights the different types of LOs, and explores the Teach It in-depth.

 Teach Its provide a real “teacher voice” for students in kindergarten through fifth grade.
 These learning objects are intended to guide the learner through the Read It content.
 Teach Its call out specific elements to which students may need to pay special attention.
 Teach Its may also help to clarify the content.
 Students should focus on either the Read It or Teach It as the instructional portion of the lesson.

-To learn more about Teach Its, watch the What Is a Teach It? video.
+To learn more about Teach Its, see the Teach It information below.

 |Practice Its provide the opportunity for students to practice new skills and concepts.
 These learning objects contain online and offline activities and problem sets.
 Answers are immediately provided within Practice Its.|